azoth-lang/azoth.language.reference/src/simple-types.md

 than the native pointer size of the machine, and then as a reference to an array on the heap for integers requiring larger bit sizes.

-### "`size`" and "`offset`" Types

-* `size`
-* `offset`

-The bit sizes of these are system dependent. "`size`" is an unsigned number large enough to hold the maximum size of an array in Azoth.
-The size type is used to index into collections. "`offset`" is a signed number, with the same range as "`size`", used to represent differences between array indexes and pointers.
-Generally the size type on an N-bit machine has the range 0 to 2^(N-1)+1.
-The offset type then has the range -2^(N-1) to 2^(N-1).

 ### "`nint`" and "`nuint`" Types

 * `nint`
 * `nuint`

 The bit sizes of these are system dependent.
-Each has the native bit length N of system.
-Thus the `nint` has the range -2^(N-1) to 2^(N-1)-1 and the `nuint` has the range 0 to 2^N.
+Each has the native word bit length N of the system.
+Typically this will be 16-bit, 32-bit, or 64-bit.
+It is assumed that the native bit length is at least 16 bits.
+The `nint` has the range -2^(N-1) to 2^(N-1)-1 inclusive.
+The `nuint` has the range 0 to 2^N-1 inclusive.

+### "`size`" and "`offset`" Types

+* `size`
+* `offset`

+The numeric ranges of these are system dependent. "`size`" is an unsigned number large enough to hold the maximum size of an array in Azoth.
+The `size` type is used to index into collections.
+"`offset`" is a signed number, with the same positive and negative range as positive range of "`size`".
+It is used to represent differences between indexes and pointers.
+Generally the size type on an N-bit machine has the range 0 to 2^(N-1)+1 inclusive.
+The offset type then has the range -2^(N-1) to 2^(N-1)-1 inclusive.
+Note that this means that the `offset` type has the same range as `nint`, but the `size` type has a range constrained to a subset of `nuint` that doesn't correspond to a simple reduction in bits in a two's complement representation.

+The `size` and `offset` types are designed to reflect that fact that a negative index is invalid but that an offset ought to be able to represent the different between the first and last index.

+**TODO:** Different rules for arithmetic on them.
+For example `size + offset` ought to yield a `size`.

 ## Floating Point Types